polypheny/Polypheny-Control/README.md

 ## Getting Started
-This section describes how to setup Polypheny Control to build and run Polypheny-DB.
+This section describes how to set up Polypheny Control to build and run Polypheny-DB.

 ### Requirements